Five tips to turn yacht daywork into a full-time position

-If you want the crew you’ve been dayworking with to beg you to stay before it comes time to leave, then take a read through our five essential tips below to ensure you’re in the best possible position to be kept on.
+If you want your daywork captain to beg you to stay, take a look our five essential tips below to ensure you’re in the best possible position to be kept on.

 1) Don't be late!